Bad (tour): North America (1988)

+Europe (1988)

 The European leg began in Rome on May 23, where police and security guards rescued hundreds of fans from being crushed in the crowd of 35,000.
 Police reported 130 women had fainted at the concert in Vienna.
 While in Switzerland, Jackson went to Vevey to meet Oona O'Neill, the widow of actor Charlie Chaplin.
+On June 19, Jackson performed in West Berlin close to the Berlin Wall in front of the Reichstag Building.
+After Jackson's death it was revealed that the Stasi had kept a file on him, making extensive preparations to prevent East German fans to gather at the Brandenburg Gate to listen to the concert.
+The plan also involved broadcasting the concert in a stadium in East Berlin with a two-minute delay, so the East Germans could replace the live performance with a videotape of a previous performance in case Jackson made any undesirable political comments.

 The most successful of the European dates were those in London at Wembley Stadium, where demand for the five July dates exceeded 1.5 million, enough to fill the 72,000-capacity venue 20 times.
 Jackson went on to perform seven sold-out shows at Wembley for a total of 504,000 people which entered him into the Guinness World Records, the first of three times from the tour alone.
 The record surpassed the previous attendance record shared by Madonna, Bruce Springsteen, and Genesis.
 More shows could have been added, but the venue had reached its quota for live performances.
 The third concert was attended by Diana, Princess of Wales and Prince Charles, and subsequently released as Live at Wembley July 16, 1988.
 On July 30, NBC aired Michael Jackson Around the World, a 90-minute special documenting the singer on tour.
 On August 29, after a birthday performance in Leeds, Jackson donated $130,000 to Give for Life.
 The final European show was held in Liverpool at Aintree Racecourse, where 1,550 fans were reported injured among the crowd of 125,000, the largest show of the tour.